pfort1/hyeona-website/_projects/long-live-sliders.md

     misc_layout: false
     media_gallery:
       - type: text
+        txt: >-
-        txt: "### If burgers are 9 to 5, sliders are 5 to 9.
+          ### If burgers are 9 to 5, sliders are 5 to 9.
 And we mean 5pm to 9am.
-You
-          know, when the fun stuff happens.
-Sliders are passionate… edgy… and they dance like no one’s watching."
+          You know, when the fun stuff happens.

+          ### Sliders are passionate… edgy… and they dance like no one’s watching.
       - type: image
         img: /img/uploads/wc-logo.gif
     section_title: Copy